mengbinhao/jack-note/docs/english/NPR.md

   - accord n/v
   - aggregate n/v/adj
   - tune n/v
-  - fulfill vt | fulfilled
+  - fulfill vt | fulfilled | fulfillment

   > What went through your mind when you heard it yesterday?
   > turn back on them